mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-05-object-initialization.md

 {% include /globalSections/toc.html %}

 Initializing an object in Swift, whether a value or reference type, can be both quite strict and flexible at the same time.
-Theses notes examine failable initializers, throwing initializers, initializer delegation, designated initializers, convenience initializers, initializing superclasses, and required initializers.
+Theses notes examine **failable initializers, throwing initializers, initializer delegation, designated initializers, convenience initializers, initializing superclasses, and required initializers**.

 ## Basic Initialization Recap

-<a href="https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html">Initialization</a> is the process of preparing an instance of a `class`, `struct`, or `enum` for use by setting up initial values to own stored properties and performing any other setup.
+[Initialization](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html) is the process of preparing an instance of a `class`, `struct`, or `enum` for use by setting up initial values to own stored properties and performing any other setup.

-Initialization is carred out in a special method, an `init` method which like a regular method, can take parameters for us to assign values to our stored properties.
-These parameters follow all the standard rules as regular function parameters which includes local and external prameter names.
+>Initialization is carried out in a special method, an `init` method which like a regular method, can take parameters for us to assign values to our stored properties.
+These parameters follow all the standard rules as regular function parameters which includes local and external parameter names.

 We can assign default values to stored properties or mark them as optional if there are variables which allows us to defer setting any values inside an `init` method.
 We also know that a `struct` gets a default initializer known as a "memberwise" initializer.

 ```swift
 struct Size {